 Gregson is passionate about microlights, having flown them for pleasure and in competitions for years.
-His company trains people to get their license, so they can take to the skies solo.
-“Once you’ve had 25 hours of flying time and passed the theoretical exams, within a month you can be flying 5,500 feet above sea level anywhere in the world,” he says.
+His company trains people to get their licence, so they can take to the skies solo.
+“Once you’ve had 25 hours of flying time, and passed the theoretical exams, within a month you can be flying 5,500ft above sea level anywhere in the world,” he says.
 “You can travel a whole country this way.”

-Luis Ramos, a 39-year-old IT consultant from Johannesburg, got his license with JFA six months ago.
+Luis Ramos, a 39-year-old IT consultant from Johannesburg, got his licence with JFA six months ago.
 “I’d never done anything like this,” he says.
-“At first you’re scared; they take off like a bat out of hell.
+“At first you’re scared, they take off like a bat out of hell.
 But as soon as I started training that bug bit me.
 The first time you fly solo feels like jumping out of a plane without a parachute.
 It’s terrifying, but then the feeling you get is indescribable.
-Once you have your license you just want to take your friends up and show them this amazing new world you’ve discovered.”
+Once you have your licence you just want to take your friends up and show them this amazing new world you’ve discovered.”

-“You don’t have to be super fit to do this, but you have to be reasonably healthy,” says Roy Gregson.
-“It is a strenuous physical activity, as microlights pick up turbulence easily, and you’re changing height and direction by moving your body.
-You’ll find as you fly it’s workout enough just to get you where you need to be.”
+“You don’t have to be super-fit to do this, but you have to be reasonably healthy,” says Gregson.
+“It is a strenuous physical activity, as microlights pick up turbulence easily and you’re changing height and direction by moving your body.
+You’ll find as you fly it’s workout enough to quickly get you where you need to be.”